yairm210/Unciv/Uniques.md

     - "Open terrain", "Rough terrain" (note all terrain not having the rough unique is counted as open)
     - "Friendly Land" - land belonging to you, or other civs with open borders to you
     - "Foreign Land" - any land that isn't friendly land
+    - "Enemy land" - any land belonging to a civ you are at war with
     - "Water resource", "Strategic resource", "Luxury resource", "Bonus resource"
     - "Natural Wonder" (as opposed to above which means testing for a specific Natural Wonder by name, this tests for any of them)